California fires leave 2 dead in 'widespread disaster' – DW – 01/08/2025

 Marrone said the fire departments around Los Angeles were not equipped for "for this type of disaster."

-"There are not enough firefighters in LA county to address four separate fires of this magnitude," Marrone said.
+"There are not enough firefighters in LA county to address four separate fires of this magnitude," he added.

 Emergency services 'stretched' to their limits